hackoregon/data-science-pet-containers/README.md

     `cd data-science-pet-containers/containers`.
 2. Define the environment variables:
     -   Copy the file `sample.env` to `.env`.
-For security reasons, `.env` is listed in `.gitignore`, so it ***won’t*** be checked into version control.
+For security reasons, `.env` is listed in `.gitignore`, so it ***won't*** be checked into version control.
     -   Edit `.env`.
 The variables you need to define are
-        -   `HOST_POSTGRES_PORT`: If you have PostgreSQL installed on your host, it’s probably listening on port 5432.
-The `postgis` service listens on port 5432 inside the Docker network, so you’ll need to map its port 5432 to another port.
+        -   `HOST_POSTGRES_PORT`: If you have PostgreSQL installed on your host, it's probably listening on port 5432.
+The `postgis` service listens on port 5432 inside the Docker network, so you'll need to map its port 5432 to another port.
 Set `HOST_POSTGRES_PORT` to the value you want; 5439 is what I use.
         -   `POSTGRES_PASSWORD`: To connect to the `postgis` service,